Kissing number: Larger dimensions

 In four dimensions, the kissing number is 24.
 This was proven in 2003 by Oleg Musin.
 Previously, the answer was thought to be either 24 or 25: it is straightforward to produce a packing of 24 spheres around a central sphere (one can place the spheres at the vertices of a suitably scaled 24-cell centered at the origin), but, as in the three-dimensional case, there is a lot of space left over — even more, in fact, than for n = 3 — so the situation was even less clear.

-The existence of the highly symmetrical E_{8} lattice and Leech lattice has allowed known results for n = 8 (where the kissing number is 240), and n = 24 (where it is 196,560).

-The kissing number in n dimensions is unknown for other dimensions.
+The existence of the highly symmetrical E_{8} lattice and Leech lattice has allowed to determine the kissing number for n = 8 (namely, 240) and for n = 24 (namely, 196,560).
+The kissing number in n dimensions is unknown for other values of n.

 If arrangements are restricted to lattice arrangements, in which the centres of the spheres all lie on points in a lattice, then this restricted kissing number is known for n = 1 to 9 and n = 24 dimensions.
-For 5, 6, and 7 dimensions the arrangement with the highest known kissing number found so far is the optimal lattice arrangement, but the existence of a non-lattice arrangement with a higher kissing number has not been excluded.
+For 5, 6, and 7 dimensions, the arrangement with the highest known kissing number found so far is the optimal lattice arrangement, but the existence of a non-lattice arrangement with a higher kissing number has not been excluded.

 Some known bounds

 The following table lists some known bounds on the kissing number in various dimensions.
 The dimensions in which the kissing number is known are listed in boldface.

 Rough volume estimates show that kissing number in n dimensions grows exponentially in n.
 The base of exponential growth is not known.
-The grey area in the above plot represents the possible values between known upper and lower bounds.
+The gray area in the above plot represents the possible values between known upper and lower bounds.
 Circles represent values that are known exactly.